jasongrimes/hello-docker/README.md

 npm start
 ```

-Load http://localhost:3000 and expect to see "Hello from web (undefined)".
+Load http://localhost:3000 and expect to see "Hello from web (unknown-host)".

 ![hello-docker-web-1](https://github.com/jasongrimes/hello-docker/assets/847646/725a2e70-1ed3-4bad-9eed-13a7a9f46f03)

-The web container hostname is shown as `(undefined)` because `window.env.HOSTNAME` has not yet been initialized from the server environment.
+The web container hostname is shown as `(unknown-host)` because `window.env.HOSTNAME` has not yet been initialized from the server environment.
-More on that later.
+More on that below.

 Press `ctl-C` to stop the server.